Polynomial functors on some categories of elements: Introduction

 For $S\in\SVF$, the category of elements $\Sector$ is the category whose objects are the pairs $(W,\psi)$ with $W\in\E$ and $\psi$ in $S(W)$ and whose morphisms from $(W,\psi)$ to $(H,\eta)$ are the morphisms $\gamma$ of $\F$-vector spaces from $W$ to $H$ satisfying $\gamma^*\eta=\psi$.\\

 The aim of this article is to study the category $\Funcat$ of functors from the category $\Sector$ to the category $\Ef$ of $\F$-vector spaces of any dimension, under some conditions on $S$. \\

-We explain succinctly (see \cite{B2}) how such categories appear in the study of unstable modules over an unstable algebra $K$ over the mod 2 Steenrod algebra.
+Our motivations to study such categories come from the theory of unstable modules over the Steenrod algebra.
+We explain succinctly (see \cite{B2}) how such categories appear in the study of unstable modules over an unstable algebra $K$ over the mod $2$ Steenrod algebra.
 For $K$ in $\K$ the category of unstable algebras, we consider the functor $S$ that maps the vector space $W$ to $\HomK(K,H^*(W))$, for $H^*(W)$ the cohomology with coefficients in $\mathbb{F}_2$ of the classifying space $BW$.
 This functor takes it values in the category of profinite sets. \\

 The functor that maps $W$ to $\mathbb{F}_2^{S(W)}$ (the set of continuous maps from $S(W)$ to $\mathbb{F}_2$) is then an algebra in the category $\mathcal{F}(\E,\Ef)$ of functors from $\E$ to $\Ef$.
 For $K-\U$ the category of unstable $K$-modules, and $\Nil$ the localising subcategory of nilpotent modules, we have an equivalence of categories between $K-\U/\Nil$ and the full subcategory of analytic functors in $\mathbb{F}_2^S-\mathcal{M}od$.\\